Roel van Helden

 Roel van Helden (born 2 September 1980) is a Dutch musician known mostly for his work as a drummer for German power metal band Powerwolf.

-Early life

-Born in Lottum, Roel van Helden's first experience with playing drums was in a talent show at the age of 14.
-He attended various drum lessons with teachers such as Ivan de Jong (ex-Firewind, Torstein Olafsson (Stargazer), etc.).
-In addition, he played on his older brother's record, and in various local bands.
-He also participated in numerous TV and radio shows such as "Wet op Aan", "Niet alleen diplay", and his own show "Radio Team van Roel van Helden".

 Career

 He played in DVPLO, Gramoxone, Marcel Coenen, My Favorite Scar, Subsignal, and Sun Caged.
 He currently plays in Powerwolf, Delphian, Lites over Fenix and System Pilot.

 He joined Powerwolf replacing Tom Diener in 2011.

 On 25 October 2012 he released his debut solo album RvH.